 “For the love of money is a root of all sorts of evil, and some by longing for it have wandered away from the faith and pierced themselves with many a grief.” – 1Timothy 6:10

 Let’s clear up some of the major myths concerning money.

 - Myth #1: “Money means nothing to me.”
-Well, if money means nothing to you, sell all that you have and give it to the poor, to which you might respond, “That wouldn’t be very wise.
+Well, if money means nothing to you, sell all that you have and give it to the poor.
+To which you might respond, “That wouldn’t be very wise.
 How would we eat and pay our bills?”
-So, obviously, money means something to you – to all of us.
-In that regard, to say that money means nothing to you, is simply an untrue statement and you are either lying or in denial.
+Money clearly means something to you – to all of us.
+So, to say that money means nothing to you, is simply an untrue statement and you are either lying or in denial.

 Tomorrow, we look at one more myth about money – and it’s a doozy!